Frequently Asked Questions (FAQs)

 FWC staff monitor impacts of large-scale mortality events of the manatee population by assessing multiple paths of information including adult survival rates and reproduction that help improve our understanding of population dynamics.
 As with all species, future resiliency is associated with population size and distribution, growth rate, health and habitat quality.
 Together these factors will impact the ability of manatees to cope with future changes and are the focus of conservation work.

-During the winter of 2021/2022, staff conducted a targeted, supplemental feeding trial for manatees impacted by the UME at the Temporary Field Response Station located at Florida Power & Light’s Cape Canaveral Energy Center in Brevard County.
-The supplemental feeding trial will resume for the winter of 2022/2023.
+During the winter of 2021/2022 and 2022/2023, staff conducted a targeted, supplemental feeding trial for manatees impacted by the UME at the Temporary Field Response Station located at Florida Power & Light’s Cape Canaveral Energy Center in Brevard County.

 Numerous federal, state and local agencies, along with universities, are actively working to improve water quality and restore the Indian River Lagoon.
 The FWC also has a section that specializes in aquatic habitat restoration and who collaborate with partners to develop and implement the restoration work.
 In June of 2021, the Florida legislature provided $8 million for the 2021/2022 fiscal year to the FWC to help restore manatee access to springs and restore habitat in other areas important to manatees.
 More funding was provided to the FWC in June of 2022 for this purpose and to support manatee rehabilitation efforts.
 These projects are in various stages of implementation.